 - Sweets/Desserts

-Aside from the main product line of burgers, Burger King also offers chicken and fish as alternatives.
-The sides include fries, nuggets, onion rings, and hash browns.
-Burger King also has a number of salads, such as MorningStar Veggie Salad and Chicken Caesar Salad.
-The beverages include sodas, smoothies, iced tea, juices, milk, water, coffee, and frappes.
-Burger King’s desserts and sweets include Dutch Apple Pie, Oreo Shake, and Caramel Sundae.
-In addition, the company bundles its products as value meals and kids meals.
+The availability of these foods and drinks depends on the Burger King location.
+Burger products, such as Whopper sandwiches, are the main product line.
+The company also offers chicken and fish as alternatives.
+The sides include fries, nuggets, and onion rings.
+The beverages include soda, shakes, water, iced tea, fruit juices, coffee, and milk.
+The company’s desserts and sweets include pies and soft-serve ice cream.
 In this component of the marketing mix, Burger King has a limited approach, as manifested in its limited product mix.
-Nonetheless, this product mix supports Burger King’s generic strategy through economies of scale from large-scale production of a limited number of product lines.
+Nonetheless, this product mix aligns with Burger King’s generic competitive strategy and intensive growth strategies through the competitive advantage of the economies of scale derived from the large-scale production of a limited variety of product lines.

 Burger King’s products are available at its restaurants worldwide.
-This component of the marketing mix refers to the venue that firms use to transact with target customers.
+This component of the marketing mix refers to the venues or locations that the firm uses to transact with target customers.
 The following are the places Burger King uses to distribute its products:

 Burger King employs various tactics to promote its products.
 This component of the marketing mix covers the tactics used to communicate with the target market about the firm’s offers.
-Burger King uses the following promotion/marketing communications tactics, arranged according to significance:
+Burger King uses the following promotion or marketing communications tactics:

 - Advertising